 They set a workout schedule and they begin to participate.

-As you know, however, the majority of the people who set such type of goals end up going back to their original lifestyle and keeping their original weight if not even getting a few pounds on top of that.
-The main reason?
-They don’t plan for the worse.
+As you know, however, the majority of the people who set such type of goals end up going back to their original lifestyle and keeping their original weight if not even getting a few pounds on top of that

 There are several things that can ruin the perfectly designed plan mentioned above.
 Let’s see some of them: